Nhinlee/ai_partner/README.md

     -  Client side: https://grpc.io/docs/languages/dart/quickstart/
 2. **Transform audio data & play streaming audio on client side**
     - Server:
-        - Get the audio locally and send it to the client
+        - Load the local audio to server and send it to the client repeatedly
     - Client:
         - Play the audio stream using `flutter_sound` package
 3. **Implement API logic to handle the voice chat**